 Northern Roots Beekeeping Hub

-We are delighted to announce that we’ve just appointed Oldham-based beekeeper Cath Charnock to lead the Northern Roots Beekeeping Hub.
-Cath comes with a wealth of expertise, a passion for engaging and supporting people, and a track record in running beekeeping projects.
+The project will be led by local beekeeper Cath Charnock, who comes with a wealth of expertise, a passion for engaging and supporting people, and a track record in running beekeeping projects.

 ‘I’m very excited about being awarded the Northern Roots Beekeeping Hub contract, meeting community groups, teaching people about bees.
 Everything about bees is good.
 They’re good for the environment, pollinating the flowers in our gardens and the food on our tables – amazing little creatures just buzzing around doing their jobs’ Cath Charnock, Northern Roots Beekeeper